Do You Want My Love

 "Do You Want My Love" is a song by Hong Kong-born American singer-songwriter Coco Lee.
-It was released as the second single from her English debut album, Just No Other Way (1999), on January 10, 2000.
+It was released as the lead single from her English debut album, Just No Other Way (1999), on January 10, 2000.

 Background

 "Do You Want My Love" was written by Jimmy Greco, Saskia Garel, Jillian Armsbury, and Kenneth Hairston, and it is a dance track.
 In November 1999, before the single's release, promotional copies featuring remixes by Kenny Diaz and Hex Hector were sent to dance clubs.
 The song was first serviced to US hot adult contemporary radio on January 10, 2000, then was sent to rhythmic contemporary radio on February 8 and to contemporary hit radio on February 22.
 In the United Kingdom, the single was released on June 12, 2000, as a CD and cassette.

 Chart performance

 From the strength of its pre-release club play, "Do You Want My Love" appeared on the US Billboard Hot Dance Breakouts charts at number four on December 18, 1999.
 On February 5, 2000, it entered the Billboard Dance Club Play chart at number 49, charting for that week only.
 Later the same month, the single entered the Australian Singles Chart top 50, spending eight weeks on the chart before peaking at number 14 in early April.
 The song also charted in New Zealand, where it reached number 20 in late April and spent four weeks in the top 50.
 In Europe, the song appeared on the UK Singles Chart at number 84 on the week beginning June 18, 2000, then left the top 100 the following week.